 I slog 16 hours a day on about 4 to 5 hours of sleep.
 I’m mentally exhausted and physically drained, and contrary to the perception out there about teachers, I (like others) never stop working through weekends and holidays.
 I have no life aside from work.
 But, again like all teachers, I persevere because I want the best for my children.
 And I still live in the bubble I created for myself as a child: that all the hardships will one day lead to ease.
 This is my ease.

 My final NQT observation is coming up and I have a meeting with the deputy principal.
 I have a year’s worth of outstanding lesson observations: I’m good at what I do and we both know it.
 But it turns out even the education system isn’t excluded from corruption.
 My department are like the in-laws from hell; the tactics they use would put any Star Plus bahu to shame.

 He lays it out clearly although not in these exact words: passing or not passing the NQT year, the chance of promotion, recognition, or any kind of autonomy in the future all rest on one thing: the systematic bullying of a colleague.
-Just like that, my ease became my test.
+Just like that, my ease becomes my test.

 Ay Tair-e-lahooti!
 Us rizq se maut achi